Come Work With Us

 Groundworks Farm has openings for the following positions:

-—Farm Team Members.
-Responsibilities include but are not limited to Mechanical Transplanting, harvesting a wide variety of vegetables, trellising tomatoes and landscape work.
-Part-time and full-time positions available.
+–Part-time Farm Team Members.
+Responsibilities include but are not limited to harvesting and packaging a wide variety of vegetables, trellising tomatoes and landscape work.
+Part-time positions available.
 Competitive Hourly Pay.

 Are you a college student?
 Stay-at-home mom?
 High school student?
 We can be flexible with your schedule!